Antonio-Kim/fullstackopen2022/part11/README.md

 - Would this setup be better in a self-hosted or a cloud-based environment?
 Why?
 What information would you need to make that decision?

 Remember that there are no 'right' answers to the above!

+## 11.2 The example project

+The first thing you'll want to do is to fork the example repository under your name.
+What it essentially does is it creates a copy of the repository under your GitHub user profile for your use.

+To fork the repository, you can click on the Fork button in the top-right area of the repository view next to the Star button:

+Once you've clicked on the Fork button, GitHub will start the creation of a new repository called {github_username}/full-stack-open-pokedex.

+Once the process has been finished, you should be redirected to your brand new repository:

+Clone the project now to your machine.
+As always, when starting with a new code, the most obvious place to look first is the file package.json

+Try now the following:

+- install dependencies (by running npm install)
+- start the code in development mode
+- run tests
+- lint the code

+You might notice that project contains some broken tests and linting errors. **Just leave them as they are for now**.
+We will get around those later in the exercises.

+As you might remember from part 3, the React code should not be run in development mode once it is deployed in production.
+Try now the following

+- create a production _build_ of the project
+- run the production version locally

+Also for these two tasks, there are ready-made npm scripts in the project!

+Study the structure of the project for a while.
+As you notice both the frontend and the backend code is now in the same repository.
+In earlier parts of the course we had a separate repository for both, but having those in the same repository makes things much simpler when setting up a CI environment.

+In contrast to most projects in this course, the frontend code _does not use_ create-react-app, but it has a relatively simple webpack configuration that takes care of creating the development environment and creating the production bundle.